 When I started at lunarpages I did run into similar problems at first.
 I now realise though that shared hosting is not setup to serve out large files and at such high bandwidth.
 Management heard about what I was trying to do in setting up Linux Freedom and they made me an offer I just couldn't refuse.

 The offer was to work in partnership with lunarpages.com where they would give me a dedicated server in return that I advertise lunarpages.com on my website.
 Well I was so happy to get a dedicated server that I wanted to put larger ads on every page of my website as my way of saying thanks.

 The first server was their Dedicated III plan.
-I thought this might have been ok but the disk size wasn't large enough to host so many iso's so Alfonso - Director of Business Development, offered me their Dedicated Hosting.
+I thought this might have been ok but the disk size wasn't large enough to host so many iso's so the Director of Business Development for Lunar Pages, offered me their Dedicated Hosting.
 Now remember this is all for free.

 Linux Freedom expanded very quickly to host 25 distributions and whilst the disk space was ample I was running out of the 4TB usage.
 I contacted Alfonso again to discuss the problem.
 He didn't hesitate to give me 40TB per month.
 This just gets better.